ETIMC/Report/typst/sections/Sprint 4.typ

 == Potentiometer MIDI
 The functionality of the potentiometers was handled in a much different way than the buttons (@sec:sprint2Buttons).
 Since they were all plugged into a multiplexer, each potentiometer could only be read, when the three _select_ pins on the multiplexer were set to the right binary values @texas_instruments_high-speed_2004.

-The select pins were defined as digital pins using _digitalio_, as they did not require specific analog signals (@listing:sprint4Pot:9).
-However, the multiplexer output pin was set as an analog input port on the Pico 1's using _analogio_ (@listing:sprint4Pot:7).

-Reading the potentiometer values worked by continuously iterating through an array containing the binary multiplexer settings for each potentiometer, setting the multiplexer to let a specific potentiometer's signal through one at a time (@listing:sprint4Pot:18).

-The processing of the signals consisted of sampling the voltage from the potentiometers multiple times (@listing:sprint4Pot:23) and calculating the average 16-bit value read for each potentiometer from the samples (@listing:sprint4Pot:26).
-This was required as the potentiometers seemed to produce slightly fluctuating values.
-Afterwards, the averaged 16-bit number would be mapped to a range of 0-127 (@listing:sprint4Pot:27), as this is the range MIDI works in @wreglesworth_why_nodate.
-Lastly, it would be checked if this value was different than the potentiometer's last value (@listing:sprint4Pot:28), and if it was, it would be forwarded to the Host in a special message consisting of the ID of the potentiometer and its value (@listing:sprint4Pot:30).
-On the Host side, this message would be received and processed much like button presses (@sec:sprint2HostMidiInterface).
-The main difference is that, instead of sending MIDI notes messages to Live, it would send _control change_ messages, which, in Live, could be configured to adjust a wide variety of settings; including instrument sound modifications.
-In the end, it was decided the four potentiometers should control the instrument's volume, delay (echo) and reverb.
-The last potentiometer was for each instrument configured to turn on an audio effect somewhat drastically changing the sound.

 #codly(
   annotations: (